mikesmall/closures-assignment/scope_answers.md

 # For each problem below, READ the code and try to figure out what will happen.
 Then run the code to see if you're right.
 Lastly, perform the follow-up rewrite provided after each problem.

 # Problem 1:
-# Can we access the address variable outside of the buildHouse method?
 function buildHouse(address) {
   // ... house gets built
   return 'Building house at ' + address;